amandomoreno/baby-tracker/README.md

 ### Icebox:
 - [ ] Have oboarding for the home and about views
+- [ ] Have description and contact info for Doctors
-- [ ] Have oboarding for the home and about views
+- [ ] In profile- Having a better UX for Feeding and Changing
+- [ ] In profile- Having the ability to remove doctors from baby's profile
+- [ ] Responsive design